jordanekay/Lattice/README.md

-Lattice maps http:// and https:// urls to custom native app URL schemes based on the host and path.
+Lattice maps http:// and https:// URLs to custom native app URL schemes based on the host and path.

 Supported Apps
 --------------